open-mmlab/mmengine/docs/en/common_usage/set_interval.md

 runner.train()
 ```

-## Setting the Interval for Saving Weights
+## Setting the Interval for Saving Checkpoints

 To customize the interval for saving weights, set the `interval` parameter of [CheckpointHook](mmengine.hooks.CheckpointHook).